Skip to main content

 Data lakes → Apache Iceberg

-4. In the generated code block, update the following required configuration parameters:
+4. In the generated code block, update the following configuration parameters:

 5. If you’re using a non-default profile, update the config_profile field accordingly.